 The aim of this examination will be to uncover treatment options that work instead of, or in conjunction with, the traditional medical treatment, which is a Continuous Positive Airway Pressure (CPAP) mask.

-For instance, Dr. White can design a custom orthotic device that keeps the tongue and face muscles in place during sleep to prevent apnea from happening.
+For instance, Dr. Forbes can design a custom orthotic device that keeps the tongue and face muscles in place during sleep to prevent apnea from happening.
 Some of these are designed to be used instead of CPAP, while others are used in conjunction with CPAP.
 Since the primary shortcoming of CPAP is that many people dislike it and do not use it, having more comfortable and convenient treatment options can be life-saving.

 We offer many different oral appliances, including the MicrO2 appliance.
 This is a small device, which makes it very comfortable and better for jaw health.
 It offers more tongue room than other devices.
 And it’s easier to adjust.
 There are no screws or elastics to adjust.
 Just swap out different parts to get the most comfortable configuration.